Major in Computational Media

 Computer Science Courses

 For questions about Computer Science courses in the IDM and minor, you should consult the Computer Science department directly.

 Project Requirement (Major)

-The project requirement may be fulfilled in numerous ways, including though Bass Connections, Data+, Story+, Code+ and various lab-based projects.
+The project requirement for the major may be fulfilled in numerous ways, including though Bass Connections, Data+, Story+, Code+ and various lab-based projects.
 You will be expected to write a project report documenting the project and your role its creation in order to receive credit towards the degree requirements.

 Students wishing to pursue Distinction in the Computational Media IDM follow the same requirements as those in Visual and Media Studies for registration.
+Typically this is a two semester project, and ideally would include advisors from both sponsoring programs.
 The Distinction project itself must include both practice-based and written components.

 All majors will be expected to compile a major portfolio documenting progress through the program.
 This will be compiled over time and will be completed as part of the final program review before graduation.